djpexhibit/XML-JSON-Converter-Lambda/README.md

 ## Overview

-`XML-JSON-Converter-Lambda` is a general purpose lambda implementation of converting XML - JSON.
+`XML-JSON-Converter-Lambda` is a sample lambda implementation of converting XML - JSON.
 This implemented as a microservice on top of `AWS`.

 Purpose of this project is to provide serverless microservice implementation using the following technologies.

 - AWS Services
-  - AWS API Gateway, Lambda and DynamoDB
+  - AWS API Gateway and Lambda
 - Programming Language
   - JAVA 8
 - Build Tool